APISENSE/docs/en/1.3.0/guide/sdk/index.md

 # SDK

-## What is it ?
+## What is it?

 SDK stands for `Software Development Kit`.
-Basically it's some code we wrote for you so you can use our technology easily !
+Basically it's some code we wrote so you can use our technology easily.

 <hr/>